3D bulk-resolved $g$-wave altermagnetic order parameter in CrSb

 CrSb crystallises in the hexagonal P6$_3$/$mmc$ NiAs-type structure, with chromium atoms stacked along the crystallographic $c$-axis in octahedrally coordinated layers, while the antimony atoms fill the interstitial sites in a trigonal prismatic arrangement~\cite{willis1953crystal} (Fig.~\ref{Fig1}a,b).
-Below a N\'{e}el temperature of around 740~K (see Extended Data Fig.~1), the chromium sites possess alternating magnetic moments oriented along the $c$-axis~\cite{Snow52PhysRev.85.365}.
+Below an ordering temperature of around 740~K (see Extended Data Fig.~1), the chromium sites possess alternating magnetic moments oriented along the $c$-axis~\cite{Snow52PhysRev.85.365}.
 The trigonal arrangement of antimony necessarily requires a $6_3$ screw rotation to map a spin-up chromium site to its spin-down counterpart.
-Therefore, CrSb breaks both pure time-reversal and lattice-translation symmetries, but preserves the combined symmetry involving this spatial operation (of screw rotation and translation) followed by time-reversal.
-These symmetry properties motivate the proposal that CrSb is a metallic altermagnet~\cite{EMERGINGPRX.12.040501,WanPRL25,ma2021multifunctional,yang2025three,singh2025chiralspinsplitmagnonsmetallic}.
+Consequently, while CrSb breaks both pure time-reversal and primitive lattice-translation symmetries, it preserves a \textit{combined symmetry} pairing this non-symmorphic spatial operation with time reversal.
+These symmetry properties motivate the proposal~\cite{EMERGINGPRX.12.040501,WanPRL25,ma2021multifunctional,yang2025three,Prag2025CrSb-NatComm,singh2025chiralspinsplitmagnonsmetallic} that CrSb is a metallic altermagnet in which $\Delta(G\vec k) = -\Delta(\vec k)$, where $G$ is this composite operation.